Neutrinoless Double Beta Decay and $<\eta>$ Mechanism in the Left-Right Symmetric Model: Acknowledgments

 \section{Acknowledgments}

 We would express our sincere thanks to Dr. H. Ejiri for his encouragements.
-This work is supported by JSPS KAKENHI Grant Numbers JP22H01237 (T.F) and JP19H05104 (TS).
+This work is supported by JSPS KAKENHI Grant Numbers JP22H01237 (T.F) and JP19H05104 (T.S).